Form¶

 Preview¶

-Below the form options, Zammad provides a preview section to visualize the settings you’ve just chosen.
-By default you’ll see a button named Feedback.
+Below the form options, Zammad provides a preview section to visualize the

 Clicking on the button will open the form modal.
+If the form channel is set

-If the form channel is set to active, you already are able to create tickets even from this preview mode.
+to active, you are already able to create tickets; even from the preview.

 Requirements¶